Abdul-moiz123/Software-Testing-Simulation/README.md

 ## Lot Size

-Total number of items in the production lot.
+The total number of items in the production lot.

 Example: